The Wallace and Ladmo Show: Museum exhibits

 The Wallace and Ladmo Show has been the subject of several museum exhibits over the years.
 In 2009, two different exhibits about the show's history were on view: one at the Arizona Historical Society in Tempe (AHS has over 2,500 Wallace and Ladmo items in their collection), and the other at the Mesa Historical Museum.
 There is also a permanent exhibit in the Musical Instrument Museum in Phoenix.

 Legacy

-In 1999, Bill Thompson planted a tree in honor Ladmo at the Boyce Thompson Arboretum.
+In 1999, Bill Thompson planted a tree in honor of Ladmo at the Boyce Thompson Arboretum.

 On April 1, 2015, the show's 61st anniversary, the creation of The Wallace and Ladmo Foundation was announced.
 The goal of the foundation is to support Arizona children in the performing arts.

 On March 27, 2024, the city of Phoenix announced that it would rename a section of McKinley Street at First Avenue as Wallace and Ladmo Way.

 Other tributes to the show include a mural of the cast which decorated the side of the First Studio building, Tempe's Boys and Girls Club was renamed the Ladmo Branch, Wallace and Ladmo Stage at the state fairgrounds, and Ladmo Park in Phoenix.
+Thompson, Kwaitkowski, and McMahon were all recognized at Arizona Historymakers in the Arizona Historical League’s inaugural group, recognizing their contribution to Arizona culture.